If you are affected by anything you read here, you can talk to us.

 ‘Date rape drugs’

-These drugs are sometimes used by people who want to commit a form of sexual violence for several reasons:
+These drugs are sometimes used by people who want to commit a form of sexual violence or abuse for several reasons:

 - They can make people become physically weak, feel ‘out-of-control’ or pass out.